Jairo411/Jairo411/README.md

 ### About me

 I'm a 2022 graduate from Humber College's game programming advance diploma program.
-In my studies, I learned many aspects of video game development / design.
+In my studies I learned many aspects of video game development / design.
 I enjoyed many aspects of my studies, I was most interested in the physics and graphics class I took while I was there.
 I believe these classes really enhanced my ability as a critcal thinker and problem solver, which I believe is the most important trait/aspect of a software developer.

-My interest as a developer range largely, from low level concepts like understanding how compilers work.
-Having Interest in the tools we use to build the world's tech products, the build tools we use like C-Make for C++ Developers or Maven and gradle for Java Developers.
-The languages we use, my favourite being Java, C++ and Kotlin in that order.
-To more theorical and abstract things, like what design pattern should I implement in a certain case?
-As well as what type of logic?(usually some sort of mathematics) Can I use to get this working without hard coding it?
+My interest as a developer range largely, from low level concepts like understanding how compilers work, to having Interest in the tools we use to build the world's tech products, like C-Make for C++ Developers or Maven and Gradle for Java Developers, The programming languages we use, my favourite being Java, C++ and Kotlin in that order.

 ### My Journey So Far